 The Company and the Adviser Sub will also adopt policies and procedures to address potential conflicts of interest, including but not limited to policies and procedures that govern the allocation of expenses, personal securities trading, and insider trading and confidentiality of proprietary information.
+The costs and expenses of shared personnel of the Company and the Adviser Sub will be allocated to the Company and the respective Managed Accounts based on the percentage of time such individuals devote to such business affairs.
 The Managed Accounts will not hold securities of the Adviser Sub or the Company.